SEPTEMBER 27 - September 29, 2018

 Join us for the 2018 Environmental Educators of North Carolina conference at the DoubleTree by Hilton in Atlantic Beach, NC from Thursday, September 27th to Saturday, September 29th.
 Enjoy the conference full of professional development, networking, learning, and field experiences that will help you expand your knowledge of EE and resources in NC and beyond.
 Consider bringing your family and spending Saturday afternoon and Sunday at the beach!

 Want to reserve a hotel room at our conference venue?
 Our group rate is $129 per night for an ocean view room.
 Call the DoubleTree Atlantic Beach at (252) 222-4010 and use the code EEA to get the group price.
 Note that you'll need a credit card to make the reservation, but you will not be charged until you arrive.
-Make your reservations by August 12 for the group rate - prices will go up on August 13!
+While our conference rate deal with the hotel expired August 12, they will honor the price as long as they have availability.
+Call soon if you'd like to try to get the conference rate!
+The likelihood of getting this price goes down as the conference approaches.

 Environmental education is a process that helps individuals, communities, and organizations learn more about the environment while developing skills and understanding about how to address global challenges and inspire change.
 But if EE is not accessible to everyone, the potential impact is limited.